 - Problem Solving

 - Developing a Theory of Action

 - Planning and Reflection

 - Time Management

 In addition to these core skills, different clinics emphasize other important lawyering skills.
 For example, several programs teach negotiation and litigation skills, while others focus more on drafting and counseling skills.
 Some of the clinics afford the students an opportunity to work in interdisciplinary programs with social workers and other professionals, learning the skills necessary to work in those settings.
 All programs ask students to examine issues from a broad social justice perspective.
 Some programs make this a major focus and devote substantial classroom time to examining the skills needed to become lawyers working to change the material conditions of clients' lives.
 Students in these courses learn how to work with organizers, international NGOs and how to frame issues and solutions more broadly.

 In the classroom, using a case rounds approach, students present cases on which they are working to gain advice from colleagues and to learn from the experiences of all the students in the program.

 The Field Component

-In the Concentrations, students work in carefully selected law offices throughout the New York City area.
+In the Practice Clinics, students work in carefully selected law offices throughout the New York City area.
 The students' fieldwork is overseen by the field supervisor with active monitoring of the placement by a member of the faculty.
 Students benefit from the real world exposure and close working relationships with outside attorneys.